-2 Under the Public Sector Management Act 1994 s.
-112(1), a reference in a written law to the Public Service Act 1978 is, unless the contrary intention appears or it is otherwise provided under the Acts Amendment (Public Sector Management) Act 1994, to be construed as if it had been amended to be a reference to the Public Sector Management Act 1994.
+2 Footnote no longer applicable.

 3 The Community Welfare Act 1972 s.
 4 established the Department of Community Welfare.
 The names of the Act and of the department were amended respectively by the Acts Amendment (Department of Community Services) Act 1984 s.
 5 and 6(b) to the Community Services Act 1972 and the Department for Community Services.
 The name of the department was again amended under the Statutes (Repeals and Minor Amendments) Act 1997 s.
 34(2) to the Department for Family and Children’s Services and then under the Alteration of Statutory Designations Order (No. 3) 2001 to the Department for Community Development.

 4 Under the Alteration of Statutory Designations Order (No. 2) 2003, references in any law to the Department of Consumer Affairs are, unless the contrary intention appears, to be read and construed as a reference to the Department of Consumer and Employment Protection.